Johann Jakob Biedermann

-Johann Jakob Biedermann (August 7, 1763 – April 10, 1830) was a Swiss painter and etcher.
+Johann Jakob Biedermann (7 August 1763 – 10 April 1830) was a Swiss painter and etcher.

-Beidermann was born in Winterthur, and initially instructed by Johann Rudolph Schellenberg and Heinrich Rieter in Bern.
+Biedermann was born in Winterthur, and initially instructed by Johann Rudolph Schellenberg and Heinrich Rieter in Bern.
 He primarily painted landscapes and portraits.
-Beidermann traveled to many European locations including Zurich, Paris, Frankfurt, Basel and Konstanz where he got his inspiration.
+Biedermann traveled to many European locations including Zurich, Paris, Frankfurt, Basel and Konstanz where he got his inspiration.
 He died in Zurich in 1830.